csc-training/summerschool/application-design/docs/01_design_choices.md

     - Storing "big data" is an issue

-# Case PlasmaBox: IO issues
+# Case Runko: IO issues

-- PlasmaBox uses rank-independent multiple-file IO strategy
+- Runko uses rank-independent multiple-file IO strategy
     - Excellent performance as there is no synching
     - But, sometimes the burst performance is too good...
         - 10k cores writing ~TBs of data in seconds is nice for the user but file system might not like it